simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-in-the-digital-age/index.en.md

 **Phishing attacks** are a common tactic used by cybercriminals to steal personal information through fake emails and websites.
 These attacks can be difficult to detect as they often appear to be legitimate.
 Consumers should be aware of these types of attacks and know how to recognize and avoid them.

 Some common signs of a phishing email or website include suspicious URLs, misspelled words, and urgent requests for personal information.
-Consumers should also be cautious of unexpected emails from unknown senders and should not click on any links or download any attachments from these emails.
+Consumers should also be cautious of unexpected emails from unknown senders and shouldn't click on any links or download any attachments from these emails.
 It is always better to err on the side of caution and verify the legitimacy of the email or website with the company or organization directly.

 #### Safely Disposing of Old Devices and Data

 Old devices and data should be disposed of safely to prevent personal information from falling into the wrong hands.
-Simply deleting files or resetting devices is not enough to completely remove personal data.
+Simply deleting files or resetting devices isn't enough to completely remove personal data.
 Consumers should take extra steps to **securely wipe devices** and shred physical documents that contain personal information.

 It is also important to properly dispose of electronic devices, such as computers and smartphones, as they may contain personal information even after they have been wiped.
 Consumers should research the proper disposal methods for their devices and consider using a reputable electronics recycling service.